-Phytic acid, or phytate, is a plant substance that impairs the absorption of minerals, such as iron and zinc, from the digestive tract.
+Phytic acid, or phytate, is a plant substance that impairs the absorption of minerals — such as iron and zinc — from your digestive tract.
 This only applies to meals that contain high-phytate foods.

-Individuals that follow diets rich in phytic acid but low in iron and zinc may be at a higher risk of developing mineral deficiencies, but most people shouldn’t need to worry.
+Individuals who follow imbalanced diets rich in phytic acid are at a higher risk of developing mineral deficiencies, but most people shouldn’t need to worry.

 Walnuts are rich in heart-healthy fats and high in antioxidants.

-Additionally, regular consumption of walnuts may improve brain health and help prevent heart disease and cancer.
+What’s more, regularly eating walnuts may improve brain health and reduce your risk of heart disease and cancer.

-These nuts are easily incorporated into the diet, since they can be eaten on their own or added to many different foods.
+These nuts are easily incorporated into your diet, as they can be eaten on their own or added to many different foods.

-Simply put, eating walnuts may be one of the easiest things you can do to improve your health.
+Simply put, eating walnuts may be one of the best things you can do to improve your health.